 Each list was progressively refined by investigation until the smallest number of matches was obtained.
 The average number in the smallest refined category developed in each case was four .
 Three Punchbowl burials were determined to be smaller portions of one of the other twenty “Unknowns” recovered with larger amounts of remains present.
 In these three cases disinterment was not recommended.
 Disinterment and a full forensic review was recommended in 20 of the 23 Punchbowl cases investigated.
 The investigation in 17 of these cases resulted in the smallest refined number of matches being five or less, including four cases which were refined to only a single match to the specific unknown casualty.

 When asked on their intent for pursuing the identification of unknowns from the USS California, a senior JPAC Laboratory Manager reported the laboratory would not attempt to identify ANY remains which were found in the water and could not be securely placed as recovered from the USS California, including any remains recovered on December 7, 1941 and recorded in the Bureau of Naval Medicine documents as USS California casualties.
 As a result of this stance, not a single USS California “Unknown” from the Punchbowl was ever the subject of a JPAC forensic examination.

 If you are a family member of one of the 20 American heroes who are still listed as “Unresolved” from the USS California at Pearl Harbor, you may contact the Chief Rick Stone and Family Charitable Foundation for a comprehensive “Family Report” designed specifically for your lost sailor with information regarding any possible match to those interred as an “Unknown” in the National Memorial Cemetery of the Pacific (Punchbowl) in Honolulu, Hawaii.
-Our Foundation has now completed almost 300 Family Reports for the families of missing American servicemen.
+Our Foundation has now completed over 360 Family Reports for the families of missing American servicemen.

 There is absolutely no charge to family members for this service.